Susannah: Synopsis

-Sam informs Susannah that she must make a public confession in order to be absolved.
+Little Bat informs Susannah that she must make a public confession in order to be absolved.
 Though she claims she has nothing to confess, she goes to the service where Olin Blitch is preaching.
 When she is singled out to come forward, she runs away.
 Once the service has ended, Reverend Blitch goes to Susannah's house and offers to pray for her soul.
 Upon discovering that her brother is away, Blitch rapes her.
+There is nothing in the score to support that Blitch rapes Susannah.
+Carlisle Floyd said in a private interview that it was not a rape and it was not a love duet, it was exhaustion on the part of both characters, Blitch for living a life of supposed celibacy and Susannah for the week of gossip and lies that has destroyed her.
+Susannah states that she is exhausted, but she goes in the house willingly.

 The next day Blitch, having discovered that Susannah was a virgin, comes to her and begs for forgiveness.
 He throws himself on Susannah's mercy, but she refuses to forgive him.
 Blitch preaches a sermon to the congregation, in which he claims that God revealed to him in a vision that Susannah has been judged unjustly, but the congregation doesn't believe him.
 When Susannah tells Sam the story, he threatens to kill Blitch and leaves for the baptismal service carrying his shotgun.
 He shoots Blitch.
 Convinced that Susannah led her brother to murder, the community heads to her house to drive her out of the valley.
 However, Little Bat has warned her in advance, and when the vigilantes arrive she is waiting with a shotgun.
 They retreat, but she has effectively severed her ties with the community and her world.